 Yogananda further explained that sleep is half yama (half life-force control), while death is complete yama (complete withdrawal of prana from the body) which is why in India the god of death is called Yama.
 Ecstasy is “yama by your own will.”
 The highly advanced yogi learns to “die” (leave the body) at will in meditation by consciously stopping his breath and heart-beat, after which he can freely return to his physical frame.

 For the yogi, the whole experience of death is highly enjoyable.
 Our main suffering is mental.
 We have to leave behind our attachments: our friends, family, possessions, and worldly enjoyments.
 This is one reason why the regular inner practice of non-attachment is so essential for us all.
-So, it is always good to consider that, “Naked have I come into this world, and naked will I go.”
+So it is always good to consider, “Naked have I come into this world, and naked will I go.”

 Now take a deep breath!
 We will take a major leap forward in meeting death face to face.
 Step by step we will courageously live through its process as outlined by Yogananda in his Advanced Super Cosmic Science Course as he describes “the sensations of the ordinary man” during the time of transition.
 However, our experiences as prepared yogis will be quite different.